-This device emits radio frequency energy when switched on.
-To avoid injury, keep a minimum safety distance of 0.6 m from the antenna front when the EXPLORER 500 is on.
+This device emits radio frequency energy when antenna pointing is completed.
+To avoid injury, keep a minimum safety distance of 0.6 m from the antenna front when the EXPLORER 500 is pointed.
 See also the below section Antenna safety instructions.